-Note: Conversions are supported between non euro-supported CCSIDs and euro-supported CCSIDs.
-These should be used with care because:
+Note: In this group, conversions are supported between non euro-supported CCSIDs and euro-supported CCSIDs.
+However, use these conversions with care for the following reasons:

 - The international currency symbol in each non euro-supported EBCDIC CCSID (for example, 00500) has been replaced by the euro symbol in the equivalent euro-supported EBCDIC CCSID (for example, 01148). - The dotless i in non euro-supported ASCII CCSID 00850 has been replaced by the euro symbol in the equivalent euro-supported ASCII CCSID 00858.